pirateradiohack/Transistor_Deprecated/README.md

 # Transistor [![Build Status](https://api.travis-ci.com/pirateradiohack/Transistor.svg?branch=master)](https://travis-ci.com/github/pirateradiohack/Transistor)

-Build your own radio set and listen to web radios, podcasts and bluetooth.
+Build your own radio set and listen to **web radios**, **podcasts** and **bluetooth**.

-Build it from anything you like, an old radio, a cardboard box, a 3d printed model or a toaster.
+There is a 3D printed case included with files to print it yourself.
+But you can build the case with anything you like, an old radio, a cardboard box or a toaster.

-All you need is to copy this software to a micro SD card and insert it in the following hardware:
+All you need to do is copy this software to a micro SD card and insert it in the following hardware:

 - [Raspberry Pi Zero W](https://shop.pimoroni.com/products/raspberry-pi-zero-w?variant=39458414297171)
 - Micro SD card (4GB should be enough if you don't want to store anything on it.
 If you want to store music or podcasts on your device then the bigger the better.)
 - [Pirate Audio 3W Stereo Amp](https://shop.pimoroni.com/products/pirate-audio-3w-stereo-amp)
 - A pair of [5W 4 Ohm 65mm Full Range Speaker](https://shop.pimoroni.com/products/5w-4-ohm-65mm-full-range-speaker)
 - [On / Off switch](https://shop.pimoroni.com/products/onoff-shim)
-- [Colourful Arcade Buttons](https://shop.pimoroni.com/products/colourful-arcade-buttons?variant=3030992879626) (For the On / Off switch)
+- [Colourful Arcade Buttons](https://shop.pimoroni.com/products/colourful-arcade-buttons?variant=3030992879626) (For the Big Next Button(TM) )
+- [Tactile Switch Buttons](https://shop.pimoroni.com/products/tactile-switch-buttons-6mm-slim-x-20-pack?variant=31479866785875) (For the power button)
 - [USB A to microB cable - Red – 10cm](https://shop.pimoroni.com/products/usb-a-to-microb-cable-red?variant=32065140554) (To connect the On / Off switch power micro USB to the battery charger.)
 - [Adafruit PowerBoost 1000 Charger - Rechargeable 5V Lipo USB Boost @ 1A - 1000C](https://shop.pimoroni.com/products/powerboost-1000-charger-rechargeable-5v-lipo-usb-boost-1a-1000c)
 - [LiPo Battery Pack – 2000mAh](https://shop.pimoroni.com/products/lipo-battery-pack?variant=20429082247) (more mAh means more autonomy, bigger is better but also more expensive)
 - [Right-angle Panel Mount Extension Cables (25cm) – USB micro-B](https://shop.pimoroni.com/products/right-angle-panel-mount-extension-cables-25cm?variant=32013609631827) (To connect to the battery charger and provide a power plug that goes outside the radio.)
-- [RasPiO Analog Zero](https://shop.pimoroni.com/products/raspio-analog-zero) (Optional.
+- [optional] [RasPiO Analog Zero](https://shop.pimoroni.com/products/raspio-analog-zero) (Optional.
 If you plug it, you will be able to use an old radio volume knob out of the box!)

-The provided software is guaranted to support the hardware listed here.
-But it is very probable that different hardware is also supported.
-If you find better hardware parts please [tell me](https://github.com/pirateradiohack/Transistor/issues/new/choose)!
+(if you find better hardware parts please [tell me](https://github.com/pirateradiohack/Transistor/issues/new/choose)!)

+Once you have all the components, assemble them and get ready to put them inside the case after you flash the SD card:

 ## Quick Setup